sparkfun/SparkFun_DataLogger/docs/example_thingspeak.md

 ## Setting Properties

 The above property values must be set on the DataLogger IoT before use.
 They can be set via a JSON file that is loaded by the system at startup.
+Of course, you can also manually set the values using the menu system like the previous MQTT example.

 For the ThingSpeak example outlined in this document, the entries in the settings JSON file are as follows:

 ```json
 "ThingSpeak MQTT": {